oac-tree/oac-tree/architecture.md

 # Functional analysis

+## Drivers for the need of a sequencer

+* Changeability:
+  * Lessons learnt during integration, commissioning and early operation will require changes to the detailed implementation of the ITER control system.
+A data-driven approach can accomodate such flexibility, without compromising stability or security issues (version controlled workflows).
+  * As experience is gathered during these early stages, many of the manual steps of an operational task can be gradually automated.
+* Automation: routine and repetitive operations should become fully automated to ensure deterministic execution and limit human involvement to tasks with high added value.
+* Re-usability and traceability: tasks should be repeatable and traceable.
+* Scalability: tasks should be composable from subtasks.
+* Central versus local tasks: it should be possible to maximally reuse components of the sequencer in different environments and use cases: execution by SUP (central control), local commissioning, etc. This also maximizes the reuse of subtasks (e.g. configuration of a Plant System) into more complex tasks.
+* Robustness: especially during the early stages of defining the different steps of a task, there should be a possibility of checking correctness and normal operation at each consecutive step.
+The sequencer therefor needs to support such user interactions as: ask for confirmation to proceed, ask for user input of parameters, pauze or stop a sequence, etc.

 ## High-level use cases

 * Create, edit and run basic operational tasks.
+* Verify and debug task sequences.
 * Provide a means for gradually evolving those tasks into more automated ones.
 * Define a schema for executing those tasks in a data-driven way.
 * Making this execution component useable for integration into CODAC Supervision.